-Appellation in the south of the French winegrowing region Languedoc from Narbonne on the Mediterranean coast about 50 kilometers inland.
-South of it closes the AOC Fitou, in the north the AOC Minervois at.
+Appellation in the south of the French wine region Languedoc about 50 kilometers inland from Narbonne on the Mediterranean coast.
+The AOC closes south of it Fitou, the AOC in the north Minervois on.
 It was classified as AOC in 1985 and belongs to the second quality category "Grands Vins du Languedoc".
-The vineyards cover about 13,500 hectares of vineyards with a variety of soil types with slate, sandstone, limestone and marl.
+The vineyards cover around 13,500 hectares of vineyards with a variety of soil types with slate, sandstone, limestone and marl.

-They cover 87 municipalities in the département Aude, There are efforts to divide the big appellation.
-Already used internally are the four zones Hautes-Corbières, Corbières-Méditerranée, Corbières Centrales and Corbières d'Alaric, or the eleven sub-zones Boutenac, Durban, Fontfroide, Lagrasse, Lézignan, Montagne d'Alaric, Quéribus, Saint-Victor, Serviès, Sigean and Termenès.
+They extend over 87 municipalities in the department Aude, There are efforts to split the large appellation.
+Structures already used internally are the four zones Hautes-Corbières, Corbières-Méditerranée, Corbières Centrales and Corbières d'Alaric, or the eleven subzones Boutenac, Durban, Fontfroide, Lagrasse, Lézignan, Montagne d'Alaric, Quéribus, Saint-Victor, Serviès, Sigean and Termenès.

-In 2005, the small area located in the center became Corbières-Boutenac classified as a separate AOC.
+In 2005 the small area in the center Corbières-Boutenac classified as an independent AOC.
 The red wine is classified in the highest quality category "Crus du Languedoc".

-The 90% red wine is made from at least 2 of Carignan Noir's 4 major carcinogens ( mazuelo ), Grenache Noir ( Garnacha Tinta ) Syrah and Mourvèdre ( Monastrell ), as well as Lladoner Pelut ( Garnacha Peluda ) Piquepoul Noir and Cinsault blended.
-For the rosé also a maximum of 10% white varieties may be used.
+The 90% produced red wine is made from at least 2 of the 4 main grape varieties Carignan Noir ( mazuelo ), Grenache Noir ( Garnacha Tinta ) Syrah and Mourvèdre ( Monastrell ), as well as Lladoner Pelut ( Garnacha Peluda ) Piquepoul Noir and Cinsault blended.
+A maximum of 10% white varieties may also be used for the rosé.
 The white wine is made from Grenache Blanc ( Garnacha Blanca ), Macabeu ( Macabeo ) Roussanne.
 Marsanne and Vermentino manufactured.